Break-Through-Tech/Automation-Anywhere-1A-domain-specific-theme-labeling-via-slm-distillation/Challenge-Project-Overview.md

  **Other ways to reach out to me with questions:**
 * Your team's channel within Break Through Tech’s Discord space.
-* Email Please copy your teammates and AI Studio Coach.
+* Please copy your teammates and AI Studio Coach.
 Here's my email: archanduttads@gmail.com
 * Request a team check-in on Zoom on Google Meet.
 * Note: I will aim to respond within 48 hours.
 Please reach out to your AI Studio Coach with urgent questions.
 * Availability:  Tuesday, Wednesday, Thursday, anytime between 7 pm and 8 pm PST